abiswasmw/stanford-dogs-classifier/README.md

 ### Test model performance

-Once the model is trained you can use the model to predict dog breeds.
-The ***classify.py*** module contains the APIs for predictions.
+Use the trained model to predict dog breeds.
+The ***[classify.py](https://github.com/aribiswas/stanford-dogs-classifier/blob/master/classify.py)*** module contains the APIs for prediction.

 Load the model.
 ```